merchise/xotl.tools/docs/source/history/_changes-1.6.0.rst

-- Changes the signature of `xoutil.names.nameof`:func:, also the semantics of the `full` parameter is improved.
+- Changes the signature of ``xoutil.names.nameof``, also the semantics of the `full` parameter is improved.

   This is the major change in this release.
 Actually, this release has being